project-gemmi/gemmi/docs/mol.rst

 :ref:`CIF introduction <cif_intro>`.
 Here we focus on things specific to mmCIF:

-* PDBx/mmCIF dictionary is clearly based on a relational database schema.
+* PDBx/mmCIF dictionary is clearly inspired by relational databases.
   Categories correspond to tables.
 Data items correspond to columns.
   Key data items correspond to primary (or composite) keys in RDBMS.